sapientpro/image-comparator/README.md

 $imageComparator = new ImageComparator()
 ```

-After that you can use one of the methods available:
+After creating an instance you can use one of the methods available:

 ```php
 $imageComparator->compare('your-images/your-image1.jpg', 'your-images/your-image12.jpg');